Invasion of the Fidget Spinners

 Every day after school my 7-and-a-half-year-old daughter, who currently does not have a fidget spinner, updates me on which of her classmates do.
 “Molly got one today,” she said, making sure to add, “She told me it was only $5 online.”
 The next day a boy named Neal announced his new spinner at school drop-off, pulling a brightly colored one from his sweatpants pocket.
 “Bella has two,” my daughter noted just this morning.
 When I ask what’s so amazing about them, she doesn’t have much for me: “I don’t know, they’re just so fun to play with.”
 So far, in the hopes of building much-needed patience in her one-click world, I haven’t gotten her one yet.
 But maybe I’ve waited long enough?

-Much like last year’s water-bottle-flipping craze, fidget spinners are a cheap thrill (most cost $5 to $10) that kids are using to kill time, energy, and work the nerves of everyone around them.
+Much like last year’s water-bottle-flipping craze, fidget spinners are a cheap thrill (most cost $5 to $10) that kids are using to kill time and energy and to work the nerves of everyone around them.
 The drone and visual distraction from the spinners has gotten so inescapable that schools are slowly banning them from classrooms.
 When I mentioned fidget spinners to a friend who teaches middle-schoolers, she groaned before I could even finish my sentence — and explained they’re no longer allowed at her school.

 Perhaps their occupational-therapy origins are a big part of the lure.
 Kids often jockey to try out someone else’s crutches or pretend to need glasses — claiming a need to fidget could be another version of this kind of borrowing.
 Whatever it is, the popularity is hard to deny: As of now, fidget spinners — and their cousins, fidget cubes, which mostly just involve pressing useless little buttons in and out — are 47 of 50 of the top-selling toys on Amazon.